sassdawe/hnd3884.github.io/_posts/en.md

 - Microsoft SharePoint Enterprise Server 2013 Service Pack 1
 - Microsoft SharePoint Enterprise Server 2016

-The analysis below was performed on Microsoft SharePoint Enterprise Server 2016 version
+The analysis below was performed on Microsoft SharePoint Enterprise Server 2016.

 ## Patch analysis
 Install patch January and February 2022 of Sharepoint 2016, gather Sharepoint dll files and decompile into source.
 Then add a few post-filter steps to remove unnecessary elements (comments, ...).
 Finally compare the two patches to find where the code is used by developers to patch.
-A Deserialization patch location is found at Microsoft.Office.Server.Internal.Charting.UI.WebControls.ChartPreviewImage.loadChartImage()
+A deserialization patch location is found at Microsoft.Office.Server.Internal.Charting.UI.WebControls.ChartPreviewImage.loadChartImage()

 ![image](/assets/posts/cve-2022-22005/2.png)

 The patch uses a binder that limits what types are allowed to deserialize, which is what Microsoft used to do for bugs like this in the past.
 About the deserialize error you can learn more at [here](https://portswigger.net/web-security/deserialization).

 ## Trace code
 Learn a little bit about chart, this is a webpartpage - component of a page on Sharepoint.
 So it can be understood that in order for the data to go to the deserialize location, there must be a user account __ with permission to create page__.
-Combining debugging and creating a page that uses the chart, the code is called when the chart is loading data.
-Observe the function that causes the loadChartImage error, the deserialize data located in the buffer variable is set to the value via the FetchBinaryData(sessionKey) function.
+Combining debugging and creating a page that uses the chart, the code is hit when the chart is loading data.
+Observe the function that causes the loadChartImage error, the deserialize data located in the buffer variable is set via the FetchBinaryData(sessionKey) function.

 ```csharp
 // Microsoft.Office.Server.Internal.Charting.UI.WebControls.ChartPreviewImage.loadChartImage()